Does old fuel damage engine?

 If you do have a blown engine, whether or not it can be fixed depends upon the extensiveness of the damage.
 If the damage is minimal, and a few parts can be replaced, the problem can be fixed.
 However, if the damage is great and impossible to repair, you may need a complete engine replacement.

-What happens if your engine is bad?
+What to do if your engine won’t turn?

-How many years can an engine last?
+How long can an engine last?

 Average engine lifespan For some time, the average lifespan of a car’s engine was eight years, or 150,000 miles.
 New designs, better technology and improved service standards in recent years have increased this average life expectancy to about 200,000 miles, or about 10 years.